raychat/sms-service/README.md

 	        "AuthType" : 1
     	}
 ```
-Some of web services just need a token to authorize and some of them need username and password, you can specify Auth type with this numbers:
+Some web services only requires token to authorize and some of them requires username and password, you can specify Auth type using this numbers:

 | Number  | Type |
 | ------------- | ------------- |